spences10/scottspence.me/src/pages/md/about.md

 technologies and languages used therein.

-I'm a front-end developer in the government digital transformation space working in the City of London, I'm [marriwed] with a beautiful wife and daughter.
+I'm a front-end developer in the government digital transformation space.
+I work in the City of London.

+I'm [marriwed] to a beautiful wife and we have a beautiful daughter.

 ### Coding history